BYU Cougars men's soccer

 BYU Cougars men's soccer is an American soccer team based in Provo, Utah, United States.
-The club has won eight NIRSA national championships, and it is the only university sponsored soccer program to have ever purchased a franchise, competing in the Premier Development League (now known as USL League Two) from 2003 to 2017.
-It has since returned to club competition, and the team plays its home games at The Stadium at South Field on the campus of Brigham Young University.
+The club has won eleven NIRSA national championships, and it is the only university sponsored soccer program to have ever purchased a franchise, competing in the Premier Development League (now known as USL League Two) from 2003 to 2017.
+It has since returned to club competition with NIRSA, and the team plays its home games at The Stadium at South Field on the campus of Brigham Young University.
 The team's colors are dark blue and white.

 History

 Men's soccer has had a presence at BYU dating back to 1955, when Carl and Harold Boden – two brothers who had recently moved from Germany to attend the school – placed an ad in the student newspaper and gathered enough players together to start a team.
 They joined the Utah Soccer League the following year, and began playing teams from around the state of the Utah.
 The university officially sanctioned soccer as a club sport in 1963.

 The team received a major boost in 1969 with the arrival of former Italian soccer star Bruno Gerzeli, who had 14 seasons of experience as a professional player in Europe and South America.
 Gerzeli had become a member of the Church of Jesus Christ of Latter-day Saints in 1966 while living in Canada, and moved to Utah shortly thereafter.
 His coaching helped BYU secure the Daynes Cup, the top soccer trophy in the state, in 1970.
 He also provided some international exposure by arranging for the team to take a 22-day tour of his native Italy in 1974.
-That same year BYU installed new coach Shavji “Jim” Dusara, who had served as head coach of the national soccer team of Tanzania during Olympic qualifying in 1968 and 1972.
+That same year BYU installed new coach Shavji “Jim” Dusara, who had previously served as head coach of the national soccer team of Tanzania during Olympic qualifying in 1968 and 1972.
 Dusara continued the trend of building BYU soccer with players from foreign countries, in addition to local talent from Utah and other parts of the United States.
 The team won the Daynes Cup for the second time in 1976.

 The BYU men's soccer team officially joined the NCAA in 1978.
 Then known as the “SoccerCats”, the team showed well in their first season, defeating rival Utah 3-0 and eventually finishing in second place in the WAC tournament.
+The program then proceeded to win the tournament in the following three consecutive seasons (1979 to 1981).
 Dusara guided the team as head coach until 1987, when he was controversially dismissed by BYU's athletic administration, and the men's soccer program was dropped from NCAA status.

 With the end of NCAA competition, BYU's men's soccer team found significant success at the club level.
-They dominated the Collegiate Club Soccer Championships (NIRSA) for a decade, winning national championships in 1996, 1997, 1998, 1999, and 2001, including an unprecedented run of 30 straight victories at the Club National Championships.
+The Cougars won NCSA national titles in 1993 and 1995 prior to moving to NIRSA.
+There, they continued to dominate the Collegiate Club Soccer Championships, winning national titles in 1996, 1997, 1998, 1999, and 2001, including an unprecedented run of 30 straight victories at the Club National Championships.